 - Price for Water, Sewer, and Trash Pickup to increase January 1, 2013.
 There is a scheduled increase in water and sanitary sewer rates on January 1, 2013 of 2% as part of an ongoing program to properly match revenues to expenditures, including capital items.
 Also, Trash Pickup rates will increase 50 cents for the typical residential customer.
 Additional increases will affect commercial customers.
 The move is to balance our needs for trash pickup as well as adjust for fuel costs locally.
 Additionally, increase will fund improved service for leave and chipping services, including a new chipping machine.

-- Bulk Pickup Dates for 2012.
-For 2012, the bulk pickup dates for the items permitted is March 10, 2012; June 9, 2012; September 15, 2012; and December 8, 2012.
+- Bulk Pickup Dates for 2013.
+For 2012, the bulk pickup dates for the items permitted is March 9, 2013; June 8, 2013; September 14, 2013; and December 14, 2013.
 Each day is on a Saturday.
 Note that items NOT PERMITTED include: Auto/Truck Tires, Auto/Truck Parts, Batteries of any kind, Paint (including empty paint cans), Pesticides, Yard Trimmings, Household Trash (food, beverages and the like normally generated in a household), or any type of Construction Debris (lumber, drywall, shingles, etc.).
 Also, please be mindful of others when placing items out so that all can benefit from the pickup.
 Excessive amounts of bulk items placed at a single residence may not be fully serviced to be fair and equitable to all citizens.
+NOTE: if items are stacked in a manner that are beyond the weight limit for a person to life from the disposal company, then items will be left.

 - Utility Connection Deposit Increased.
 Effective December 6, 2010, the required deposit for water and/or sewer service is $200.00.
 This increase of $50 is due to increased losses of water and sewer services and is consistent with other municipalities and Henry County Water and Sewerage Authority.